 A no medical exam is an excellent option for life insurance coverage for any applicant that has been declined for coverage or has several pre-existing health complications such as diabetes.
-As you can guess from the name, these plans will give you life insurance protection without being required to take the medical exam.
+If it isn’t obvious by now, we’ll let you on a little secret, no med exam is required to get the protection life insurance offers in these plans.
 There is a lot of confusion about these policies and what information the insurance company will require before they accept your application.

-Every insurance company is different, and all of them are going to have different requirements for how they handle no medical exam life insurance plan.
+You could apply for a plan with several different companies but results could be all over the place because no insurer has the same requirements for how they handle no medical exam life insurance plan.
 For the most part, the insurance company is not going to get a physician statement with a no medical exam plan.
 With most no medical exam policies, the insurance company will only ask a handful of questions during the application process.
-If you’re looking to get life insurance coverage, and you’ve been declined in the past, or you have several pre-existing conditions, this plans could be an excellent option for you.
+If you’re looking to get life insurance coverage, and you’ve been declined in the past, or you have pre-existing conditions, this plans could be an excellent option for you.

-There are some advantages to these no medical plans that you should be aware of when you’re shopping for life insurance coverage.
-It’s important that you get the best plan to meet your needs, and you should compare all of the different options before purchasing a plan.
+There are some advantages to these no medical life insurance programs to be mindful of as you look for coverage.
+We want you to get the best plan to meet your needs, and you should compare all of the different options before purchasing a plan.

-Just like every other kind of life insurance plan, there are going to be some disadvantages as well.
-The biggest one is that these plans are going to be more expensive than a life insurance plan that requires a medical exam.
-The purpose of the exam is to give the company an idea of what your overall health is.
-Without the picture, they are taking a much greater risk by giving you life insurance.
-They are going to offset that risk by charging you more for life insurance.
+However, every advantage has its disadvantage, and the biggest one is that these plans will cost more per monnth than a policy that requires a medical exam.
+The purpose of the exam is to let the insurer know what your overall health is.
+Without the picture, they are taking a much greater risk by giving you life insurance and by taking that risk it’ll end up hurting your wallet more than you originally realized.

 Lastly, is that the insurance company can limit how coverage you can buy.
 Many companies will only allow you to purchase around $250,000 of life insurance.
 Unfortunately for many this won’t cover all they need it to.
 If you need more than this, your only option is buying two of them.